Common Terms in Cold Chain

 - Process to order, receive and dispatch vaccines, including the equipment required in all deliveries, such as Freeze indicators.

-- Standardized recording and reporting of all stock transactions.
+- Standardised recording and reporting of all stock transactions.

 - Process for managing damaged vaccines and respective process for quarantine, disposal or reverse logistics.